HimDek/Acenoster-ZSH-Theme/README.md

 * \* denotes visible only when applicable.
 * The corresponding oh-my-zsh plugin needs to be enabled in order for its info to be shown.
 * To disable an info, either disable its corresponding oh-my-zsh plugin, set its corresponding toggle variable to `0` or unset its corresponding format specifier variable.
+See [how to enable or disable oh-my-zsh plugins](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins).
 * The default values of toggle and format specifier variables with additional information are given [further down](#info-toggles-set-to-0-for-off-1-for-on).

 ### Left pre prompt: